Stomach and Back Pain Together: 8 Causes & What It Means

 Pancreatitis is a serious condition which requires immediate medical attention.
 Surgery be be necessary depending on the severity.
 Pain associated with pancreatitis usually starts off without a specific location and can affect the upper stomach, close to the ribs.
 It may then radiate to the back.
 As the inflammation worsens, the pain becomes more intense and more localized to the pancreas.

-What to do: You should proceed to the emergency room to confirm whether it is pancreatitis.
+How to treat: You should proceed to the emergency room to confirm whether it is pancreatitis.
 Treatment usually involves the use of analgesics, anti-inflammatories and specific enzymes to promote good pancreatic function.
 Depending on the cause of inflammation (e.g. obstruction, tumor or infection), antibiotics or even surgical intervention may be necessary.
+The doctor will also advise a pancreatitis diet that will help to relieve symptoms and prevent them from worsening.

 7. Lumbago